sophiabrandt/100-days-of-code/r-1-log.md

 ### R1D51

 Followed TypeScript course on Udemy and created a simple React app with TS, React Hooks, Suspense, hookrouter etc..

+### R1D52

+Learned some more TypeScript but am still confused about things like generic types.
+Continued with Elixir.